 GERMAN-In many of our communities a worker with a knowledge of German has a distinct advantage.
-Our two years' course is designed primarily to give those who already have a knowledge of the language facility in its use.
+Our two year's course is designed primarily to give those who already have a knowledge of the language facility in its use.
 The first year is spent largely on grammar and vocabulary, with drill in sentence construction; the second on composition and literature.
 Bacon's Beginners' German Grammar, Bacon's German Composition, German New Testament.

 NEW TESTAMENT GREEK-Greek was the Lord's choice when He sought a language in which to embody His highest revelation to mankind.
 While not essential, its possession is a valuable addition to the Christian worker's equipment.
 Our first year is spent on grammar and vocabulary, the second on syntax and exegesis of the New Testament.
-Mimeograph text, Huddilston's Essentials, Green's Grammar, Greek New Testament.
+Huddilston's Essentials, Harper & Weidner Introductory New Testament Greek Method, Green's Grammar, Greek New Testament.